-It seems like “sanctuaries” are very much in the news lately.
+Every so often, “sanctuaries” are very much in the news.
 We keep reading and hearing about them being forced to close down due to so many reasons – passage of tighter regulations (as in Ohio), financial shortfalls, escapes or injuries by their captive animals, failure to meet minimal U.S. Department of Agriculture (USDA) standards, and so on.
 But, did these places ever deserve to be called “sanctuaries” in the first place?

 The Difference Between a True Sanctuary and a False Establishment